Madagascar's Epic Adventure to the 2019 Africa Cup of Nations

 Madagascar played its first continental qualifier on Nov.
 15, 1970 - a 2-1 first-leg home victory against Mauritius in a 1972 Africa Cup of Nations qualifier.
 However, it was in the 1990s when Madagascar had its first realistic chances at reaching a major tournament.
 On four occasions, Zambia derailed Madagascar's qualification campaign.

-Madagascar began its 1992 Africa Cup of Nations qualifying in Angola - Harry Randrianivo scoring the lone goal in Luanda.
+Madagascar began its 1992 Africa Cup of Nations qualifying in Angola, with Harry Randrianivo scoring the lone goal in Luanda.
 That preceded a scoreless draw at home to Zambia on Sept.
 1, 1990.
 Just over seven months later on Apr.
 14, 1991, Pierre Raveloson Kelly's lone goal in Lobamba, Swaziland, gave Madagascar another crucial road victory.
-Madagascar would get an additional lifeline from Swaziland, courtesy of that nation's 2-1 victory against Zambia.
+Madagascar would get an additional lifeline from Swaziland, courtesy of that nation's 2-1 win against Zambia.
 Madagascar failed to capitalize on that result with a scoreless home draw against Angola.
-That meant made Madagascar's road game in Lusaka a must-win game.
-Chalry Musonda and Lakusha Bwalya put Zambia up 2-0, and the hosts went on to reach the 1992 Africa Cup of Nations.
+That made Madagascar's road game in Lusaka a must-win game.
+Charly Musonda and Lakusha Bwalya put Zambia up 2-0, and the hosts qualified for the 1992 Africa Cup of Nations.

-Nearly two years elapsed before Madagascar visited the same stadium in another decided.
-It came on Feb.
-27, 1993, as both teams met during qualification for the 1994 World Cup.
+Nearly two years elapsed before Madagascar visited the same stadium in another crucial match on Feb.
+27, 1993, in another World Cup qualifying match.
 Madagascar had won its three qualifiers, including a 2-0 victory against Zambia on Dec.
-20, 1992, and was leading the group ahead of the final match.
+20, 1992.
 But Zambia scored the opening goal 14 minutes in thanks to Kelvin Mutale.
-Madagascar only needed a draw to advance to the final round but surrendered two goals in four minutes.
+Madagascar only required a draw to advance to the final round but surrendered two goals in four minutes.
 Bwalya and Timothy Mwitwa's goals in the second put Zambia in control.
-Etienne Rasoanaivo's consolation goal was not enough to stop Zambia from reach the 1994 Africa Cup of Nations.
+Etienne Rasoanaivo's consolation goal was not enough to stop Zambia from reaching the 1994 Africa Cup of Nations.